 Send Beautiful Invitations

 Your wedding invitations are the first indicator of what kind of party you'll be hosting, so don't miss the opportunity to tell your guests all about your big day.
-An option that reflects your specific style is a great way to let friends and family know what to look expect, plus it will help get for what's to come.

 Choose an Incredible Venue

 Whether you're tying the knot at a far-flung destination or right in your hometown, selecting a venue that fits your wedding style and can accommodate all of your plans is key.
-Translation: If you're looking to host an ultra-modern bash, a romantic renovated barn is probably not the venue for you.
+Translation: if you're looking to host an ultra-modern bash, a romantic renovated barn is probably not the venue for you.

 Hire a Meaningful Officiant

-Your officiant can be anyone — your lifelong religious leader, a great friend or a special family member.
+Your officiant can be anyone—your lifelong religious leader, a great friend, or a special family member.
 Whoever it is, it's important that you feel they understand you as a couple and can relay your love story to your guests on the big day.
 On top of that, you want someone articulate, outgoing, and entertaining since these attributes will all help capture the attention of your guests.

 Splurge on Incredible Lighting

 Lighting is an important part of any party, but particularly one where photography will be a big part of the proceedings.
 Whether it's for your ceremony or reception, it's worth the investment to upgrade to unique or romantic lighting that will add tons of interest to your photos.

 Have a Short Gap Between the Ceremony and Reception